New to KendoReactStart a free 30-day trial

 Using the #kendo_ui_generator handle ensures the Agentic UI Generator is called.
 Alternatively, you can use natural language without the handle.
 Make sure to mention the "kendo" keyword in your natural language prompt, so that the AI model can automatically recognize when to call the generator.

-2. Inspect the output and verify that the kendo_ui_generator MCP server is called.
+3. Inspect the output and verify that the react-ui-generator MCP server (or the one with your custom server name) is called.
 Look for a similar statement in the output:

 MCP Server uses Kendo UI Generator in VS Code